Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-If DX interacts with surroundings, this purpose and function is not clearly communicated.
+__Description__: If DX interacts with surroundings, this purpose and function is not clearly communicated.
 If DX can affect the logic or layout of the page or if receives data or parameters from other UI controls or logic, this must be clearly communicated in text.

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/status-messages.html](https://www.w3.org/WAI/WCAG21/Understanding/status-messages.html)